Best Kept Village Competition 2021WEST BURTON WINS Best Kept Village ‘Extremely close contest’

 Sixteen villages took part, and the overall standard was exceptionally high.
 This is the fifth time that West Burton has topped the list.

-Rotary Club member David Stewart is organising this year’s event and he explained the way that the contest works:
+Rotary Club member David Stewart who organised the event praised the efforts of participants and explained the way the wide-ranging contest works:

-‘We send judges to all the participating villages during the same two weeks in July and they are scored on over fifteen criteria ranging from public spaces and private gardens to the condition of bus shelters, shops, guest houses and inns.
+‘We send judges to all the villages during the same two weeks in July and they score each village on over fifteen criteria ranging from public spaces and private gardens to the condition of bus shelters, shops, guest houses, inns and the encouragement of wildlife.
 Villages without some features are not penalised.
-After the first scoring a second visit is organised to the front runners to be sure that the scores are fair.’ he said.
+After the first scoring a second visit by different judges is organised to the front runners to be sure that the scores are fair.’ he said.

-‘Richmond Rotary Club is very pleased about the contribution that The Best Kept Village contest has made to our local environment over many years.
+‘We were so pleased that after missing the competition last year we were able to run it in 2021.
+It was certainly an extremely close contest, and it was evident that a lot of hard work had taken place in preparation.
 There is every reason to be proud of the area where we live and our beautiful villages well deserve the recognition that Rotary gives them through this annual competition.’

 'What We Do' Main Pages:

 Richmond Rotary Club members attended a special evening visit this week where Rotary President Emma Fulton handed over a cheque for £1,000 to Gordon Alexander, one of the Directors of The Richmondshire Museum.more

 The 22nd Golf Tournament at Richmond Golf Club was held on Friday 14th May 2021.
 A total of 22 teams participated including 6 from Rotary Clubs and the day was sponsored by local Richmond and national companies.more